isabella232/www-event-2020-NewZealandDay/speakers/index.md

 - (ii) the measurement model which was set up to cover both coverage and quality and
 - (iii) the new security practice streams where the SAMM activities are grouped in maturity levels.
 We will demonstrate the new SAMM2 toolbox to measure the maturity of an example DevOps team and how you can create a roadmap of activities

+#### Speaker Biography

+John is a security principal at a Fortune 1000 company, where he helps software development teams build and deliver secure enterprise solutions.
+When not delivering secure software solutions, he can be found hanging out with his family, often outdoors, and probably scaling mountains.
+John is the chapter leader of OWASP Maine, and on the core team for the OWASP Software Assurance Maturity Model (SAMM) Project.